Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/research.md

 ## Working Papers

+<br/>**The Labor Demand and Labor Supply Channels of Monetary Policy** (with Sebastian Graves and Eric T. Swanson) [[pdf]](https://christopher-huckfeldt.github.io/files/GHS2023.pdf)<br/>
+> Monetary policy is conventionally understood to influence labor demand, with little effect on labor supply.
+Using high-frequency changes in interest rates around FOMC announcements and Fed Chair speeches, we find that contractionary monetary policy shocks lead to a significant increase in labor supply by reducing the rate at which workers quit jobs to non-employment and stimulating job-seeking behavior among the non-employed.
+Holding the response of supply-driven labor market flows fixed, the overall procyclical response of employment to monetary policy becomes nearly twice as large.

 <br/>**Temporary Layoffs, Loss-of-Recall, and Cyclical Unemployment Dynamics** (with Mark Gertler and Antonella Trigari) [[pdf]](https://christopher-huckfeldt.github.io/files/GHT2022.pdf) See also [NBER WP30134](https://www.nber.org/papers/w30134), and [non-technical summary](https://www.nber.org/digest/202210/temporary-layoffs-and-dynamics-cyclical-unemployment) in the NBER Digest.<br/>
 Revise and resubmit, _American Economic Review_
 > We revisit the role of temporary layoffs in the business cycle.
 While many have emphasized a stabilizing effect due to recall hiring, we quantify from the data an important countercyclical destabilizing effect due to “loss-of-recall”, whereby workers in temporary-layoff unemployment lose their job permanently.
 We develop a quantitative model allowing for endogenous flows of workers across employment and both temporary-layoff and jobless unemployment.
 The model captures both pre- and post-pandemic unemployment dynamics, including the recessionary role of loss-of-recall.
 We use our structural model to show that the Paycheck Protection program generated sizable employment gains, in part by significantly reducing loss-of-recall.